Themes in A Song of Ice and Fire: Politics and society

-The novels are to reflect the frictions of the medieval class structures, where people were brought up to know the duties and privileges of their class.
+The novels reflect the frictions of medieval class structures, where people were brought up to know the duties and privileges of their class.
 Si Sheppard of Salon found this problematic, as it conformed to the prevailing trope in fantasy fiction whereby political agency is the exclusive right of a hierarchical elite.
 Martin also explores how far birth and social class, or values and memories determines people's identity.
-Among the characters losing their names and very identities are Arya Stark and Theon Greyjoy; Arya goes through several different identities before joining the Faceless Men with the ultimate goal to become no-one so as to be able to freely assume other identities.
-On the other hand, Quentyn Martell and his companions deliberately mask their identity by assuming false names, although it never really affects who they are in private.
+Among the characters losing their names and identities are Arya Stark and Theon Greyjoy; Arya goes through several different identities before joining the Faceless Men with the ultimate goal of becoming no one so as to be able to freely assume other identities.
+On the other hand, Quentyn Martell and his companions deliberately mask their identities by assuming false names, although it never really affects who they are in private.

 Moral ambiguity

-A common theme in the fantasy genre is the battle between good and evil, although Martin deliberately defied the conventions and assumptions of neo-Tolkienian fantasy.
+A common theme in the fantasy genre is the battle between good and evil, though Martin deliberately defied the conventions and assumptions of neo-Tolkienian fantasy.
 Whereas The Lord of the Rings had succeeded with externalizing villainy through ugliness, Martin felt that Tolkien's imitators oversimplified the struggle between good and evil into stereotypical clichés.
 William Faulkner's 1950 Nobel Prize speech rather serves as a paradigm for Martin's writing; Faulkner said that only the human heart in conflict with itself was worth writing about.
 Just like people's capacity for good and for evil in real life, Martin explores the questions of redemption and character change in the Ice and Fire series.
 Laura Miller of The New Yorker summarized that "Characters who initially seem likable commit reprehensible acts, and apparent villains become sympathetic over time", and The Atlantic said that even the TV adaptation "does not present the viewer with an easily identifiable hero, but with an ensemble of characters with sometimes sympathetic, often imperfect motives".

 "What [marks Martin] as a major force for evolution in fantasy, is his refusal to embrace a vision of the world as a Manichaean struggle between Good and Evil. ...
 Martin's wars are multifaceted and ambiguous, as are the men and women who wage them and the gods who watch them and chortle, and somehow that makes them mean more."